City of Alexandria

 Alexandria Wetlands and Bird Habitat PRESERVED!

-One of the Trust’s newest properties, and our first owned land in the City of Alexandria, is a 2-acre wetlands located where Cameron Run and Hunting Creek meet before flowing into the Potomac River.
+Our first owned land in the City of Alexandria, is a 2-acre wetlands located where Cameron Run and Hunting Creek meet before flowing into the Potomac River.
 It is one of the last remaining tidal wetlands in the city, and is sandwiched between major freeways and an apartment complex under construction.
 The land had been owned by a single family since the 1940s, and they were happy to donate it to NVCT to conserve this important habitat for migrating birds.
 The site is even listed as an eBird “Hotspot,” with more than 100 species sighted on or in the vicinity of the property.

 Urban Conservation in the City of Alexandria